-Prerequisites: FRNCH 31 or its equivalent or one year of high school French.
-NOTE: Not open for credit to students who have received credit for FRNCH 1 or who have had two or more years of high school French with a grade of "B" or better within the last three years.
-NOTE: In order to fulfill the one-semester French 1 requirement of some universities, transfer students must complete the sequence of FRNCH 31-32.
-Continuation of FRNCH 31 introducing the fundamental elements of the language (listening, speaking, reading, writing and culture) with continued emphasis on language production, grammar, syntax, vocabulary building, and exposure to the Francophone culture.
-Exams, quizzes, written and oral assignments and completion of the lab manual will be used to evaluate student progress.
+Prerequisites: FRNCH 31 or one year of high school French.
+NOTE: Not open for credit to students who have completed FRNCH 1 or who have had two or more years of high school French with a grade of "B" or better within the last three years.
+NOTE: In order to fulfill the onesemester French 1 requirement of some universities, transfer students must complete the sequence of FRNCH 31 and 32.
+Continuation of FRNCH 31 introducing the fundamental elements of the language (listening, speaking, reading, writing and culture) with continued emphasis on language production, grammar, syntax, vocabulary building, and exposure to the French culture.
+Exams, quizzes, written assignments and completion of the lab manual will be used to evaluate student progress.
 Three hours lecture, one hour weekly of listening to tapes.